dylanfisher/ci/_agendas/week-10.md

 ### Homework

-- Continue working on the project
+- Continue working on the project.
+Please have 3 finalized sketches of your project.
+This means 3 completely different looking directions with enough information that a programmer would know how to program it.
 - Read chapters 3 and 4 of [Paul Ford, What is Code](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)